- Important Dates

 - If possible, the nominator might want to provide his/her nomination letter and other nomination materials to the persons asked to write supporting letters to help ensure the best possible coverage of the nominee’s accomplishments and contributions.
 It is important that supporting letters augment the letter of nomination through substantive material, establishing the nominee’s international reputation in his/her field as important.

 What information should the nominee’s curriculum vitae (CV) contain, and what is the page limit?

-The curriculum vitae should list the candidate’s (1) name, (2) address, (3) history of employment, (4) degrees, (5) research experience, (6) honors, (7) memberships, and (8) service to the community through committee work, advisory boards, etc.
+The curriculum vitae should list the candidate’s (1) name, (2) mailing and e-mail address, (3) history of employment, (4) degrees, (5) research experience, (6) honors, (7) memberships, and (8) service to the community through committee work, advisory boards, etc.

 Jane Doe is the author of 92 publications, 86 in peer-reviewed scientific journals, 14 of which have been published in AGU journals and books.
-The following selected list best supports Jane’s nomination for the Smith Medal.
+The following selected list best supports Jane’s nomination for the Bowie Medal.

 There are several reputable and esteemed scientists who have agreed to write supporting letters for my nominee.
 I simply cannot choose three supporters from this list of highly regarded individuals.
 Can there be an exception to the rule?

 Although it may be difficult to choose, nominators cannot exceed three letters of support in a Union Award, Medal or Prize nomination package.
 If more than three supporting letters are submitted, then an e-mail will be sent to the nominator requesting the names of their three supporters.
 If no response is received, then the Honors Program staff will randomly select three of the supporters provided in order to move the nomination package forward.
 Supporting letters should not exceed two pages in length.
 All incorrect letters of support will be returned to the nominator for revising.

 I was elected an AGU Union Awardee, Medalists or Prize recipient but my name does not appear on the historical list.
 Whom should I contact?